422divya/Devops-tasks/task2-Linuxcommand.md

 **To list files/directories**

-<sub>ls -l</sub>: To list all the files and directories in the current directories
+`ls -l`: To list all the files and directories in the current directories

 ls -la: To list all the files and directories inclding hidden file which start with dot(.)